Monday, October 14, 2024

 The Scope of the Fraud

 The scheme spanned several states, including California, Texas, and Florida, affecting companies from coast to coast.
-In the summer of 2022, an employee from an Illinois company unwittingly sent a substantial payment to what she believed was a vendor.
-Instead, the funds were diverted to Dugan’s fraudulent bank account.
-This particular transaction was part of a series of fraudulent activities, culminating in a $133,000 check sent to Mikhail Kise, who has also been indicted.
+In the summer of 2022, an employee from an Illinois company unwittingly sent a substantial payment to what The Charges

 Winston Dugan now faces charges of theft, identity fraud, and forgery.
 Mikhail Kise is charged with theft.
 Investigators believe that Kise may have been involved in other fraudulent cases, indicating a potentially larger network of criminal activities.